About this course

 The primary languages for this course are Common Lisp and JavaScript.
 Prior Lisp knowledge is not expected, but fluency in programming is.

 The textbook for Lisp is Paul Graham's ANSI Common Lisp.
 You must have this book for the exercises.
-It has some great examples, plus an appendix with all 900+ Common Lisp functions.
+It has some great examples, plus an appendix describing all 900+ Common Lisp functions.

 JavaScript is everywhere, from browser to back-end.
-JavaScript shares many features with Lisp.
+Douglas Crockford has called JavaScript Lisp in C's clothing.
 This is not accidental.
 Brendon Eich, who created JavaScript, was originally going to implement Scheme.

 The recommended online references for JavaScript are The Modern JavaScript Tutorial, and the Mozilla Developer site.
 For starters, see my tips on modern JavaScript.
 For more of an introduction to JavaScript tutorial, you can try my tutorial, Hello, JavaScript.